engity-com/bifroest/docs/reference/auditlog/index.md

 Enabled audit logs must use distinct identity files and non-overlapping journal directories.
 Identity files must be outside every enabled journal directory.

+<<property("failurePolicy", "string", default="strict")>>
+Controls what happens when this audit log or its session-recording repository fails:

+* `strict` preserves fail-closed behavior.
+Initialization errors prevent startup, and runtime persistence errors abort the affected operation.
+* `bestEffort` logs the first failure prominently, disables the complete audit log including session recording for the remainder of the process, and lets the service continue.
+It does not retry or automatically re-enable local persistence; restart Bifröst after correcting the cause.

+Only `strict` and `bestEffort` are accepted.
+Remote-delivery outages continue to use their documented asynchronous retry behavior and do not by themselves disable the local audit log.

 <<property("identityFile", "File Path", "../data-type.md#file-path", default="<os specific>")>>
 Where the dedicated audit signing key is stored.
 If the file does not exist and the local journal does not contain history, an Ed25519 key will be created automatically.